-Sara Dexter is an associate professor of education with expertise in technology leadership.
-Dr. Dexter’s experience in administration at the school district level brings a unique perspective to the Administration and Supervision faculty concerning the systemic implementation and integration of technology at the district, school, and classroom level.
-Her first-hand experience in designing and implementing professional development on the instructional use of technology for a public school district in Minnesota is reflected in her passion for bringing awareness, understanding, cohesion, and research to the exciting nature of technology leadership.
+Sara Dexter is an associate professor of education with expertise in the leadership of educational technology, and adult learning and development.
+Dr. Dexter’s experience in administration at the school district level brings a unique perspective to the Administration and Supervision faculty concerning the systemic implementation and integration of technology at the district, school, and classroom levels.
+Her training in the Kegan lineage of constructive developmental theory, practice, and coaching has influenced the extensive curriculum development she has contributed to, and now leads as the A&S Program Coordinator.